industrial-edge/iectl-workflow/docs/installation.md

   <img src="./graphics/before-standalone-app.PNG"/>

-3. In order to create a standalone application, uplaod to IEM and deploy to the newly onboarded Edge device, run the following command to execute the script:
+3. In order to create a standalone application, upload to IEM and deploy to the newly onboarded Edge device, run the following command to execute the script:

   ```bash
   sh standalone-app.sh